IllinoisLegalAidOnline/website-docs/docs/source/tab_content_lcv.rst

 Tableau - LCV program
 =======================

-The LCV program report can be found in the "LCV program" tab in the Content Metrics workbook.
+The LCV program report can be found in the `LCV program <https://prod-useast-b.online.tableau.com/#/site/ilaootis/views/contentMetrics/LCVProgram?:iid=2>`_ tab in the Content Metrics workbook.

 Prerequisites
 ==============